Hyperspace (album)

 Music journalists describe the album as synth-pop and vaporwave aesthetic-inspired, though Beck draws from several genres.
 The album art reflects this style, featuring Beck in front of an A60 Toyota Celica, with the album's title in blocky Japanese script.
 Thematically, Hyperspace explores heartbreak, sincerity, solitude and Beck's relation to them.
 Guest vocalists for the album include Chris Martin, Sky Ferreira, Pharrell Williams, Terrell Hines, Alex Lilly and Roger Joseph Manning Jr.

-Four singles were released prior to the release of the Hyperspace.
+Four singles were released prior to the release of Hyperspace.
 Following its release Beck did a series of interviews, mainly focused on the album itself, Pharrell's contribution to the record, and Beck's creative process.
 In August 2020 Beck released an accompanying visual album titled Hyperspace: A.I.
 Exploration in collaboration with NASA JPL, featuring artificial intelligence generated space imagery and two new songs.

 Hyperspace received generally positive reviews from critics, though some commented that the album is occasionally superficial and lacked the complexity of Beck's previous projects.
 Hyperspace received two nominations at the 2021 Grammy Awards for Best Alternative Music Album and Best Engineered Album, Non-Classical.
 Beck won the latter.